john9francis/john9francis.github.io/README.md

 <img src="./docs/assets/profile.png" width="400px">

+## Current announcements
+[Monte carlo modeler](https://montecarlomodeler.com) is now officially published!
+I need alpha testers before I give the public full access, so for now just check out the "browse public models" section.
+If you are interested in helping test the website, shoot me an email at montecarlomodeler@gmail.com

 ## About me:
 I am from Orem UT, and attended BYU - Idaho in Rexburg ID where I got my bachelor's degree in physics.
 I am currently working on a master's degree in medical physics at the University of Florida (go gators! 🦎)